kitschpatrol/mdat/test/assets/readme-test.md

 ## Extra rules example

-The comment below only expands if `--rules extra-rules.js` was set:
+The comment below only expands if `--config extra-rules.js` was set:

 <!-- extra -->